 If you’ve done “all the things” to try to lose excess weight unsuccessfully, this post may be for you.
-Furthermore, if you are exhausted in spite of getting enough sleep, that’s another sign this post may be for you.
-It may actually be your mitochondria that are the root cause of both your tiredness and weight loss resistance.
+Or if you are exhausted in spite of getting enough sleep, that’s another sign this post may be for you.
+And if you have signs of toxicity such as acne, headaches or sensitivity to smells, it may actually be your mitochondria that are the root cause of all of these symptoms!

 These are energy-producing factories inside all of your cells, where glucose is turned into the cellular energy ATP (adenosine triphosphate).